celso-alexandre/docker-dyndnsclient/README.md

 # A docker container made to act as a Dyndns Client updater, powered Inadyn.
 Made for a simple deploy

 ## Environment variables for quick start
+* All variables will be ignored if you already have your `inadyn.conf` configuration file in place.
+The init script won't ever replace/override your `inadyn.conf`.
 * `USERNAME`
 * `PASSWORD`
 * `SYSTEM` defaults to `default@dyndns.org`
+* `ALIAS` should be your DynDNS Hostname (`testdomain.info`, for example)

 ## Downloading and building
 ```